 On a regional basis, the sales decrease in the United States in the three- and nine-month periods ended July 30, 2016, as compared to the same period of the prior fiscal year, was primarily the result of a decrease in demand in the consumer and industrial end markets.
 The sales increase in Europe and China in the three-month period ended July 30, 2016, as compared to the same period of the prior fiscal year, was a result of an increase in demand in the communications end market.
-The sales decrease in Japan in the three-month period ended July 30, 2016, as compared to the same period of the prior fiscal year, was a result of an increase in demand in the communications end market.
 The sales decrease in Japan in the three-month period ended July 30, 2016, as compared to the same period of the prior fiscal year, was primarily a result of a decrease in demand in the industrial end market.
 The sales increase in the Rest of Asia in the three-month period ended July 30, 2016, as compared to the same period of the prior fiscal year, was primarily a result of an increase in demand in the industrial end market.
 The sales decrease in Europe, Japan and Rest of Asia in the nine-month period ended July 30, 2016, as compared to the same period of the prior fiscal year, was a result of a decrease in demand for our products in most end markets.
-The sales increase in China in the nine-month period ended July 30, 2016, as compared to the same period of the prior fiscal year, was a result of a decrease in demand for our products in most end markets.
-The sales increase in China in the nine-month period ended July 30, 2016, as compared to the same period of the prior fiscal year, was a result of a decrease in demand for our products in most end markets.
-The sales increase in China in the nine-month period ended July 30, 2016, as compared to the same period of the prior fiscal year, was primarily to the same period of the prior fiscal year, was primarily and to the same period of the prior fiscal year, was primarily to the same period
+The sales increase in China in the nine-month period ended July 30, 2016, as compared to the same period of the prior fiscal year, was primarily the result of an increase in demand in the industrial end market.